vmware/differential-datalog/doc/language_reference/language_reference.md

 ## Functions

-Functions are pure (side-effect-free computations).
-A function declared with `extern` keyword refers to an external function defined outside of Datalog.
+DDlog functions are side-effect-free, except for functions labeled with the "#[has_side_effects]" attribute or functions that invoke such functions transitively.
+A function declared with `extern` keyword refers to an external function defined outside of DDlog.
 Such functions are declared without a body.

 ```EBNF